wiscotrashpanda/denctl/README.md

-# denctl
+# den

-**denctl** 🦝 - A Python CLI automation tool for macOS built with Typer.
+**den** 🦝 - A Python CLI automation tool for macOS built with Typer.

 ## Overview

-**denctl** is a command-line interface application designed to house various automation tasks for local macOS development.
+**den** is a command-line interface application designed to house various automation tasks for local macOS development.
 Built with modern Python tooling including [uv](https://github.com/astral-sh/uv) for package management and [Typer](https://typer.tiangolo.com/) for CLI functionality.

-The tool can be invoked using either `denctl` or `den` for convenience.

 ## Features